 The Strategic Plan will be executed through Annual Work Plans.
-The Head of Directorates will lead the Strategic theme teams to be formed under each strategic theme to actualize key activities (terms of reference) over the plan period.
+The Head of Directorates will lead the Strategic theme teams to be formed under each strategic theme to actualize key activities (terms of reference) over the plan period as per annex 1.